ShankaDeSilva/2020-132/README.md

 **Individual Objectives**

-1. To create a complete map for the national park and develop temporary locations adding function to the map.
+1. To create a map for the national park and develop temporary locations adding function to the map.

 2. To create a comment and reviews categorizing and rating section to categorize comments as “good” and “bad” and add ranking to comments by the system automatically using machine learning and sentiment analysis algorithms